 Participant Profile The course is designed for people with technical and non-technical backgrounds such as attorneys, economists, communications specialists, engineers, clerks, technicians, computer specialists, or other personnel.
 The course may also benefit others who require a basic understanding of the spectrum management processes.

-Time permitting, the course syllabus (click here to view a sample course syllabus) and instructors will be tailored to meet the needs of the class.
-In some cases, time permitting, advice and assistance may be provided on an individual basis to solve unique spectrum management problems.
+We try to tailor individual class sessions to meet the needs of the participants.
+When time permits, advice and assistance may be provided on an individual basis to solve unique spectrum management problems.

 The course provides the opportunity for participants to interface with senior officials of the NTIA Office of Spectrum Management and the leaders of the Interdepartment Radio Advisory Committee (IRAC).